7 Top Creative Activities To Do at Home

 7 Top Creative Activities To Do at Home thumbnail

 If it's summer, you could make handheld fans; if it's a festivity, you can make thematic decorations.
-Not only will this activity encourage the whole family to work together (and for sure create some good memories), but it will also encourage your children to improve their perception of time and offer them an opportunity to learn more about the origin of each holiday.
+This activity encourages the whole family to work together, while allowing your child to learn more about each holiday.

-To try this indoor activity, set up some art supplies on your living room floor, including stickers, masking tape, pieces of paper, paper plates, playdough, plastic bottles, crayons, and any other materials you can find and have fun!
-You can even search up some printable resources, including coloring pages and origami templates and follow tutorials online!
+To try this simple activity, set up some craft supplies on your living room floor, including stickers, masking tape, toilet paper, food coloring, pieces of paper, paper plates, playdough, plastic bottles, crayons, and any other materials you can find!
+You can even download some printable resources, including coloring pages and origami templates with online tutorials!

 Books on a Shelf

-Sometimes, written imagery is not enough to stimulate imagination.
-Every child is unique and each of them learn in a very special way.
-It is a known fact that, as we grow up, our ability to imagine is replaced by logical thinking, so it’s important to encourage your child to use their imagination and creativity as much as possible!
+As we grow up, our ability to imagine is replaced by logical thinking, so it’s important to encourage your child to use their imagination and creativity as much as possible whilst it lasts!

-And what better way to spend a cosy day in, than with a drawing activity?
+And what better way to spend a cozy day in, than with a drawing activity?

-To set up this activity, you’ll first need to choose a book - this could be your children’s favorite book or a piece that is included in your child’s school curriculum.
-Then, choose a particular chapter, character or section of the book for your children to imagine and draw.
-The next step would be to read this particular section of the book (independently or as a group) and get to work!
-It’s amazing seeing different interpretations of a story, setting or character and it can really offer you a better insight into how your children think and see the world.
+To set up this activity, you’ll first need to choose a book and choose a particular chapter, character or section of the book for your child to imagine and draw.
+The next step would be to read this section of the book (independently or as a group), then get to work!

 Hands on piano keyboard

-To write your own song, pick a topic (this could be related to what they are currently learning at school, their favourite colour, … - the possibilities are endless!)
-Then, you’ll want to choose a song that your children recognise to use as the instrumental for their brand new hit!
+To start writing a song with your child, pick a topic (this could be related to what they are currently learning at school, their favourite color,...)
+Then, choose a song that your children recognize to use as the instrumental for their brand new hit!

-Alternatively, if you happen to have your very own rock band at home, we encourage you to create a brand new sound to go with your lyrics. 🎸 Finally, get to work - get your children to come up with different verses and, once they’re done, share your ideas and put them together!
+Get your children to come up with different verses and, once they’re done, share their ideas and put them together.
 You can even get your child to dress up as their favorite music artist to perform their new song!

 Cheering Children

-Who hasn’t thought of hosting their own gameshow on TV? 📺 For this activity, all you have to do is think of your favourite gameshow and incorporate educational questions for the whole family!
-If there is a particular topic your children may be struggling with, this might be the perfect way to get everyone involved and learn together - you may even want to arrange a video call with the grandparents and let them in on the fun too!
+For this activity, take the principles of your favourite game show and incorporate educational questions for the whole family.
+If there’s a particular topic your child is struggling with, this is the perfect way to get everyone involved and learn together.
+You may even want to arrange a video call with extended family and/or friends to let them in on the fun!

-For those of you who aren’t big fans of the silver screen, here’s an old-school suggestion - why not create your own board game or even an original card game to play with the whole family?
-Not only will this encourage your child to use their imagination to create an original game, but it might result in a family tradition!
-How cool would it be to create a brand new game that your family plays together every Christmas? 😎
+For those of you who aren’t big TV fans, here’s an old-school suggestion - create your own board game or even an original card game to play with the whole family!

 comic book drawings